DimitriosDalaklidhs/api-gateway/README.md

            └──────────────────────► OPEN
 ```

-State is stored in Redis so all gateway replicas share it — no split-brain.
+State is stored in Redis so all gateway replicas share it, so there is no split-brain.